During the 1920s and 1930s, rumors about the crazy doings on Neshobe Island flew through the resort hotels along Vermont’s Lake Bomoseen.

 Woollcott, who played the district attorney, immediately fingered the lightly educated Marx because he had written “YOU ARE DED.”
 Then he stormed off to bed.

 Everyone had to take a morning dip no matter how cold the lake.
-Woollcott, with his protective layers of fat, was impervious to the cold water, and read books propped on his belly while floating on his back.
+Woollcott, with his protective layers of fat, seemed impervious to the cold water, and read books propped on his belly while floating on his back.

 The Neshobe Islanders fought for and protected their privacy.
 Though the Vermonters didn’t bother them, the tourists did.

-Once Alice Miller took a walk and rushed back to report tourists were picnicking on the beach.
+Once Alice Miller took a walk and rushed back to report tourists picnicking on the beach.
 Marx tore off his clothes, put on a red wig, smeared himself with mud and war-danced down to the shore, brandishing an ax.
 No more snoopers appeared that summer.

 Dorothy Parker also wore nothing but a hat for three days, which Woollcott tolerated, except she also got drunk on those days.
-He asked her to leave.
+He then asked her to leave.

 The Algonquin Round Table is credited with popularizing croquet in the United States, and Woollcott is enshrined in the Croquet Hall of Fame.

+They competed ferociously for some very high stakes.
 Marx lost $900 to Woollcott in his first week of playing on Neshobe Island.

 Once, when Woollcott drove Marx’s ball into the woods for the third time, Bea Kaufman found him sobbing his heart out against a tree, wrote Margaret Case Harriman in The Vicious Circle: The Story of the Algonquin Round Table.